 - What?
 Farm-fresh seasonal vegetables and eggs (in partnership with Beking's Poultry Farm)

 - When?
 Weekly boxes, July to October (14 boxes)

 - How much?
 Single share($280), half share ($420), full share ($715)

 - Where?
 Pickup at the farm or at one of several drop-off locations, Monday through Friday.
 Delivery: Front-door delivery is available in some areas at an extra charge.

 538 River Road

-By purchasing your share of a beehive at the start of the season, you will not only receive a year’s supply of local raw honey (twelve 500-gram jars), you will also be helping pollinate Ottawa.
-Satisfy your sweet tooth year-round and, when you come to pick up your honey at harvest time, you will also be invited to meet your bees, and learn about the honey harvest.
+Satisfy your sweet tooth year-round!
+By purchasing your share of a beehive at the start of the season, you will receive a year’s supply of honey AND help pollinate Ottawa.
+When you go pick up your honey, you will be invited to meet your bees and learn about the honey harvest.

 - When?
 At harvest time in September

 - Where?
 Pick up at the farm, at Camelot Golf and Country Club (Cumberland), or at Wesley Clover Parks (Kanata)

 To sign up, visit www.geesbees.ca/ottawa-hiveshare.